Introducing the Citymapper Smartbus

 So why are we doing THIS?

 First we built an app to help you get around town, using open data.
 But we found the data needed fixing, so we built tools to do so.
 We also built tools to analyse the data and learned a lot about how people are moving around.
 When we studied the existing public transit routes, we realised that they don’t always serve people best, nor do they evolve quickly enough to accommodate changes in the city.

 We built an ultimate tool (codenamed: Simcity) to evaluate routes utilising our demand data and routing.
 We found we can figure out how to improve existing routes in all of our cities.
 We can also identify new and better routes.
 London is actually not that badly served, but other cities have major gaps.

 We also feel buses haven’t evolved enough.
 They still roam around cities utilising old systems of operations and inefficient technology.
 If we’re going to solve urgent problems of congestion and infrastructure, we need buses to improve, to operate smarter.
 In the era of smartphones we can have responsive buses that react to realtime needs.

 Buses also get a bad rep, and are seen as a subpar experience.
 Even when they’re the best transport option, some people don’t take them.
 Perhaps we can help change that by improving the bus experience.

-Londoners and others, come join us, watch an app company fumble around with learning how to run a service with real vehicles and drivers!
+Watch an app company fumble around with learning how to run a service with real vehicles and drivers!
 Reinventing the bus is crucial for the future of our congested cities and infrastructure.
-Lets figure out how to make cities more usable.
+Let's figure out how to make cities more usable.